 Xylem parenchyma is an element of complex tissue called “Xylem”.
 Parenchyma cells of xylem are mainly involved in the storage of carbohydrate, fats and water conduction.

-Plant tissues can be categorised based on their structure and function performed.
+Plant tissues can be categorised based on their structure and functions performed.
 Plant tissues are classified into two types:

 Cells which perform cell division and are responsible for the growth of the plants.
 There are of 3 types of meristematic tissues based on the regions they are present in plants: